Courses

 Subject associations

-Students will choose, early in the semester, one author to focus on in fiction, poetry, or drama, with the goal of arriving at a 20-25 page sample of the author's work.
+Students will choose, early in the semester, one author to focus on in fiction, poetry, or drama, with the goal of arriving at a 10-15 page sample, with commentary, of the author's work.
 All work will be translated into English and discussed in a workshop format.
 Weekly readings will focus on the comparison of pre-existing translations as well as commentaries on the art and practice of literary translation.

 Instructors